Guide: How to Digitize Your Kaizen Process

 Train managers on how to review, assign, and track ideas.
 Train frontline workers on how to submit.
 Keep training short and practical.
 Show them the mobile app, walk through an idea submission, and answer questions.
 The goal is confidence, not perfection.

 Start small.
 Pick a pilot team or department and run with it for 4-6 weeks before expanding to the whole organisation.
+The Halfords programme reached measurable participation across 400 stores within the standard 2-4 week launch window.

 Step 5: Communicate early wins

 The first ideas that move from submitted to implemented are critical.
 Share them.
 Let the submitter know their idea was approved.
 Show what changed, what it saved, who benefited.
-This closes the feedback loop and shows that the system isn't just a tool for collecting ideas in a black hole.
+This closes the feedback loop and shows that the system is not just a tool for collecting ideas in a black hole.

 Step 6: Monitor, adjust, and scale